 “Go vegetable heavy.
 Reverse the psychology of your plate by making meat the side dish and vegetables the main course.”– Bobby Flay

 We have an expression in Nepali: what are you, a “bhat bahadur” or a “sag bahadur”?
-Good-humoredly, it questions what type of a person are you: the one who prefers rice and cares little about vegetables or the other who loves greens more?
+Good-humoredly, it questions what type of a person are you: the one who prefers rice and cares little about green vegetables or the other who loves greens more?
 More often than not, we fall under the high “bhat bahadur” bracket.

 It’s no secret that people have been eating green vegetables from prehistoric times.
 We eat them each day.
 They also happen to be an indispensable portion that makes our staple diet dal-bhat complete.
 The issue is: we are not eating enough.

 Eat greens more

 “A lot of times dal-bhat gets a bad reputation for being “too carb-heavy” but that has to do with portion size rather than the meal itself.
 A well-rounded plate should be filled half with vegetables, preferably sautéed and steamed, ¼ of the plate should include lean protein such as dal or chicken or goat curry, and the remaining ¼ should have carbohydrates like rice,” remarked Dixya Bhattarai, a registered dietitian nutritionist, residing in the US, in an interview with this scribe in one of his earlier stories.

 She further went on to say that our traditional Nepali staple dal-bhat is no less wholesome than any other food in the world–all we need to do is shift more to the nutrient-dense green vegetables and pulses while rice can be a side dish.